Azure/bicep-registry-modules/avm/res/consumption/budget/README.md

 ### Example 2: _Using `thresholdType` `Forecasted`_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module with the minimum set of required parameters and `thresholdType` `Forecasted`.

 <details>